devzhk/cgds-package/README.md

 \min_{\mathbf{x}} \max_{\mathbf{y}} f(\mathbf{x}, \mathbf{y})
 $$

+**Warning**: This implementation is only for zero sum game setting because it relies on conjugate gradient method to solve matrix inversion efficiently, which requires the matrix to be positive definite.
+If you are using competitive gradient descent (CGD) algorithm for non-zero sum games, please check more details in CGD paper https://arxiv.org/abs/1905.12103.
+For example, GMRES (the generalized minimal residual) algorithm can be a solver for non-zero sum setting.
 ## Installation
 CGDs can be installed with the following pip command.
+It requires Python 3.6+.
 ```bash
 pip3 install CGDs
 ```